Legislation Details

 (e) The number of staff in such center;

-(f) The total number of visitors to such center, disaggregated by age group and zip code;
+(f) The total number of visitors to such center; and

-3. Recommendations to improve the availability, geographic distribution, accessibility, equity, and utilization of warming centers across the city in general, and with respect to vulnerable populations in particular.
+3. Recommendations to improve the availability, geographic distribution, accessibility, equity, and utilization of warming centers for the city’s general population and for vulnerable populations.

 LS #7273